republic-of-folk/folk-airsoft/README.md

 ## Safety hazard

 Republic of Folk Airsoft comes with standard plastic pellets and lethal ammunition.
-Both have same ballistic properties (or lack those) but starndard version causes no damage at all and needs to be scripted in the mission.
+Both have same ballistic properties (or lack those) but standard version causes no damage at all and needs to be scripted in the mission.

 ## Shameless plug